 The Company generally does not grant a right of return for its products.
-There have been a few occasions in which the Company experienced a return of its products.
+There have been isolated cases in which the Company experienced a return of its products.
 Therefore, the Company records reductions to revenue for expected future product returns based on the Company's historical experience.